JLW-7/ChopperDash/README.md

 <h5>A simple helicopter video game built with javascript.</h5>
 <br>
 <h3>About the Creator</h3>
 <h7>I am July, creator of this project.
-I am still a middle school, so it is recommended not to criticize the quality of my work.
+I am still a middle school student, so it is recommended not to criticize the quality of my work.
 More about me can be found in my profile, with "JLW-7" as my username.</h7>
 <br>
 <br>
 <h3>Description</h3>